belayb/BOP2FE/README.md

 #> Reject null                0.095    0.883
 ```

-The result of BOP2-FE can be ploted as follow
+The result of BOP2-FE can be visualized as follow

 ``` r
 plot(test_binary)